hubidu/heimdall-io/report-app/README.md

 - TestStatus: Sort
 - TestStatus: Show status for integration and production
 - TestStatus: Show tags
+- TestStatus: Jump to feature when clicking on it in toc

 ## In Progress

+- TestStatus: Capitalize feature names
 - TestStatus: Show feature success/failure status in toc
-- TestStatus: Jump to feature when clicking on it in toc
 - TestStatus: Make TOC scrollable
 - TestStatus: First prefix element should be removed since it is the project name